-The Ostia Graduiertenkolleg is an initiave originating through the work of the Ostia Forum Project (OFP).
+The Ostia Graduiertenkolleg is an initiave originating from the work of the Ostia Forum Project (OFP).
 It has a time frame from 1st of February 2020 until 28th of February 2023.

 The aim of the Graduiertenkolleg is to explore the development of the forum and the civic centre of Ostia, Rome's ancient harbour city, from the foundation of the city until Late Antiquity.

-The Graduiertenkolleg is based at the Winckelmann-Institute of the Humboldt University in Berlin and consists of six ph.d. students supervised by Prof. Dr. Axel Gering.
+The Graduiertenkolleg is based at the Winckelmann-Institute of the Humboldt University in Berlin and consists of six ph.d. candidates supervised by Prof. Dr. Axel Gering.

-The Graduiertenkolleg comprise six different topics that intersect questions and problems concerning the centre of Ostia.
-This involves elaborate work on empirical material from the excavations conducted by OFP as well as material from excavations conducted in the 19th and first half of the 20th centuries.
+The Graduiertenkolleg thus comprise six different topics, which intersect questions and problems revolving around the centre of Ostia.
+This involves elaborate work on empirical material from the excavations conducted by OFP as well as material from excavations conducted in the 19th and first half of the 20th centuries, and in some instances from the 17th and 18th centuries.
 Furthermore, intensive archival studies will also play an important role.

 During the three year period, the Graduiertenkolleg will convene several workshops, colloquia etc., which will be presented on this website.
 Furthermore, this website will also be updated with the newest results during the course and development of the different projects, thus bringing the status of each theme up to date as well as providing an overview of publications concerning the themes.